 Welcome your next binge.

-- You tried the worksheet above, did it a couple of times, and could feel something in your body asking to be heard.
+- You paid attention to your binge and could feel something in your body asking to be heard.

 - You know you have poor body image